Zeta Phi: Formation

-Professor Oren Root II formed Zeta Phi Society at the University of Missouri in Columbia, Missouri.
+Oren Root II formed Zeta Phi Society at the University of Missouri in Columbia, Missouri.
 Root had been chair of the Department of English Language and Literature at the University of Missouri since 1866.
 He convened Zeta Phi's first meeting with eight students in the university's Union Literary Hall (now known as Switzler Hall) on November 7, 1870.

 Zeta Phi was originally planned as a literary society.
 Its founding members were Nelson Washington Allen, Scott Hayes, Frank M. Houts, Jacob Linn Ladd, Lycurgus A. Marvin, Evans Perry McDonald, George Bingham Rollins, and Robert F. Walker.
 Initially, Root was not a member of the society but was inducted at a later date.

 Zeta Phi was modeled after Sigma Phi, Root's college fraternity.
 Root may have envisioned Zeta Phi as a future chapter of Sigma Phi.
 At the second meeting on December 15, 1870, Zeta Phi's founders instead decided to become the mother chapter of a Western United States fraternity.
 They also adopted a fraternity color and a badge, with the latter being similar to that of Sigma Phi.

 Zeta Phi was the first independent fraternity to be established west of the Mississippi River.
 Although it was originally intended to be a literary society, Zeta Phi's ideals were similar to of modern Greek-letter fraternities.
 The first minutes of the society read as follows: "There having been some previous understanding with a few young men of the University that a meeting be held for the organization of a secret society, the object of which was to be a social and intellectual culture, as well as close intimacy through life..."

 Originally, the Alpha chapter of Zeta Phi met in a third-floor room of Academic Hall.
 Later, the society met in Switzler Hall before renting a second-floor room in a hall in downtown Columbia.
 Activities including annual addresses by guest speakers.
 Edwin William Stephens, editor of the Columbia Herald, delivered an oration for the Sigma chapter in June 1872.